Veganuary’s Kieron Casey looks at how, after Greta Thunberg, the next person who can influence the climate debate is you!

 If you’re not already vegan, you’d like to give it a go but don’t know where to start, why not join us?

 If you sign-up for our free pledge, we’ll send you support emails full of all the information you need, recipes, meal plans and nutrition guides too.
 We hope you’ll join us and be the change you want to see in the world.
-Click the button below if you’d like to start your 31-day vegan pledge!
+Head to our vegan sign-up page if you’d like to start your 31-day vegan pledge!